lidgren/Lidgren.Core/README.md

 # Lidgren.Core
-Various core functions useful to almost every project.
+Various core functions useful to almost every project; but with an emphasis towards game development.

 Goals are:
 * No dependencies